Classification of distributed binary labeling problems: Logarithmic lower bounds

 \begin{definition} Forbidden degree $s$ or sinkless orientation (\sfdso{}), for $0 < s < d$ is a bipartite labeling problem $(\Sigma,d,\delta,W,B)$ over four labels: $\Sigma = \{X,H,T,A\}$.
 The white constraint $W$ is given by the configurations

 and the black constraint $B$ is given by the configurations

 \end{definition}

+\begin{lemma} \sfdso{} is at least as easy as the bipartite sinkless orientation problem (for the same $d, \delta$), and at least as easy as the forbidden degree problem (for the same $d, \delta, s$). \end{lemma}

-The first observation we make is that this problem is at least as easy as sinkless orientation, i.e., as the problem with $W = \p\ppp\n$ and $B = \n\p\ppp$.
-Given a solution to sinkless orientation, a white node labels one 0-edge with $A$, and the remaining edges with $X$.
-This is clearly a valid solution for \sfdso{} (for any $s$): each white node is labeled $AX^{d-1}$ and each black node has a 1-edge that is labeled $X$.
-For $\delta = 2$, the problem is as easy as the regular sinkless orientation problem (see Example~\ref{ex:sinkless-orientation}).
+\begin{proof} Fix $d, \delta \geq 2$ and $0 < s < d$ arbitrarily.
+We first show that \sfdso{} is at least as easy as bipartite sinkless orientation, i.e., as the problem with $W = \p\ppp\n$ and $B = \n\p\ppp$.
+Given a solution to bipartite sinkless orientation, a white node labels one 0-edge with $A$, and the remaining edges with $X$.
+This is clearly a valid solution for \sfdso{}: each white node is labeled $AX^{d-1}$ and each black node has a 1-edge that is labeled $X$.

-The second observation is that \sfdso{} is at least as easy as any \emph{forbidden degree} problem for the appropriate choice of $s$.
-Assume we are given a solution to $\Pi=(d,\delta,W',B')$ for $W' = [d] \setminus \{ s \}$, for any $s > 0$, and $B' = \{ 1,2,\dots,\delta-1 \}$.
+Now, we show that \sfdso{} is at least as easy as the forbidden degree problem (with parameters $d, \delta, s$).
+Assume we are given a solution to $\Pi=(d,\delta,W',B')$ for $W' = [d] \setminus \{ s \}$, and $B' = \{ 1,2,\dots,\delta-1 \}$.
 In the solution to $\Pi$, white nodes have either at most $s-1$ or at least $s+1$ incident edges labeled $1$.
 In the first case, they will select $d-s+1$ edges among the 0-labeled edges and output $T$ on those, and $X$ on the rest.
 In the second case, they will select $s+1$ edges among the 1-labeled edges and output $H$ on these, and $X$ on the rest.
 A white node is always happy according to \sfdso{}.
 Assume that a black node does not have any incident label $X$, and therefore does not satisfy the first set of configurations $X[AHTX]^{\delta-1}$.
-Then, it must have incident edges labeled 0 and 1 in $\Pi$, which must be labeled $T$ and $H$ in \sfdso{}, respectively, and it follows that it satisfies the second set of configurations $HT[AHTX]^{\delta-2}$.
+Then, it must have incident edges labeled 0 and 1 in $\Pi$, which must be labeled $T$ and $H$ in \sfdso{}, respectively, and it follows that it satisfies the second set of configurations $HT[AHTX]^{\delta-2}$. \end{proof}

-\subsection{\sfdso{} is a fixed point}
+\subsection{\fdso{} is a fixed point}

 In this section we show that, for any $s$, \sfdso{} is a fixed point.
 In particular, after two round elimination steps starting from \sfdso{}, the output problem is again \sfdso{}.

 \begin{lemma} Let $\Pi_0 = \sfdso{}$ for some $0 < s < d$.
 Then $\Pi_1 = (2^\Sigma,d,\delta,W_1,B_1)$, the black output problem of $\Pi_0$, is the following problem.
 Given the renaming of labels as